Im4r0ve/Anthill_simulation/README.md

 # Anthill_simulation

-The app can be launched using following Maven command:
+The app can be launched using the following Maven command:
 ```
 mvn run:javafx
 ```